How do you use the word proprio in Italian? What does it mean? How do you pronounce it?

 Paola mangia il gelato di Marta.

 Paola eats Marta’s ice cream.

 The ice cream could in fact be Marta’s!
-To fix this ambiguity, Italian replaces the third-person possessive pronoun with proprio, meaning “own”.
-This way it’s certain that Paola isn’t eating someone else’s icre cream.
+To resolve this ambiguity, Italian replaces the third-person possessive pronoun with proprio, which means “own”.
+This makes it clear that Paola isn’t eating someone else’s ice cream.

 Paolo mangia il proprio gelato.

 If the subject doesn’t match the possessive pronoun, you can’t use proprio.
 Also, remember that in Italian there is an article before possessive adjectives!

 Every student has his own shoes.